rebeccaalpert/comp112project/README.md

 # Comp 112 Final Project

+This project is a topic-based chat server that multiple clients can connect to.
+The server forwards chat messages to clients in the appropriate chatrooms and stores messages in case users switch rooms.
+There is user authentication, and users can create new topic-based chatrooms.

 To run, you will need to create a MySQL database.
 This application uses an unsecured database right now (created as root with no password on localhost).

 I updated the program to automatically create the tables needed.